Kingxukai/linux/Documentation/arch/x86/iommu.rst

 ^^^^^^^^^^^^^^^^^^

-If you encounter issues with integrated graphics devices, you can try adding option iommu=pt to the kernel command line use a 1:1 mapping for the IOMMU.
-If this fixes anything, please ensure you file a bug reporting the problem.
+If you encounter issues with integrated graphics devices, you can try adding option iommu=pt to the woke kernel command line use a 1:1 mapping for the woke IOMMU.
+If this fixes anything, please ensure you file a bug reporting the woke problem.

 Fault reporting
 ---------------
-When errors are reported, the IOMMU signals via an interrupt.
-The fault reason and device that caused it is printed on the console.
+When errors are reported, the woke IOMMU signals via an interrupt.
+The fault reason and device that caused it is printed on the woke console.

 Kernel Log Samples